hermitex/cmc/README.md

 - Material UI for providing the UI components

 ## Screenshots
-Add some screenshots of the landing page here.
+Here is the page screenshot.
 ![Home Page](./src//assets/demo/cmc-demo.png)